 The scholarship represents an excellent opportunity for a person interested in law and politics to engage with contemporary issues.
 The Lyell scholar is asked to undertake research of a high quality into pressing issues of law and public policy.

-Oliver Jackson, the most recent Lyell Scholar, published an in-depth paper titled Heading for the exit: is notice of the UK’s withdrawal from the European Economic Area unnecessary?
+Oliver Jackson, the Lyell Scholar in 2018, published an in-depth paper titled Heading for the exit: is notice of the UK’s withdrawal from the European Economic Area unnecessary?

 “Being the Lyell scholar in 2018 gave me the opportunity to research, write, publish and afterwards argue about the cutting edge legal issues of our time.
 Not only was it an eye-opening experience into how law can affect policy and politics, but I also got to know some truly inspiring people and event attend a launch in Parliament for the very paper I had drafted”